When Should I Send a Sympathy Gift?

 Giving a sympathy gift that acknowledges a loved one’s birthday could lift the spirits of those who loved them while they lived.
 When a person experiences the birthday of a child, parent, or sibling without them for the first time, this is often emotional and difficult to process.
 Showing them you care and understand their grief could bring them comfort.

 Birthday celebrations after a loss are particularly difficult for children who might be missing a sibling, parent, or grandparent.
-To comfort your little loved one after a loss, consider the Cubby Comfort Bear.
+To comfort your little loved one after a loss, consider the Giving Bear for Kids.

 Acknowledging a loved one’s birthday with a gift might not be appropriate if you weren’t close to the family, or were not a close friend of the person who died.
 Giving a gift at this time is most appropriate if you were well-acquainted with their loved ones.